-In the interviews on the preference for CT-scan room layout, four of the interviewees preferred floor plan 2.
-They mentioned that it may support patients' contact with medical staff better and this human contact can provide a more restorative journey for the patients.
-Two participants selected plan 3 as it provides better control over patients for medical staff and consequently, it would be reassuring for patients to go through the CT procedure.
+In the interviews on the preference for the CT scan room layout, four of the interviewees preferred floor plan 2.
+One of the interviewees emphasized that for the stress relief of patients, the environment should support a good connection with medical staff and floor plan number 2 is the most supportive one in this regard.
+Furthermore, while plan number 1 provides the possibility of patients passing through the control room, plan number 2 limits patients' access only to the CT room.
+Two participants selected plan 3 as it provides better control over patients for medical staff, and consequently, it would be reassuring for patients to go through the CT procedure.
+Additionally, two interviewees pointed out that the better integration of floor plan number 3 with blue elements leads to a more restorative CT scan environment.